Pollak-Projects/PollakEsportBackend/README.md

 - TeamsOnSeed : CRD + getUsersByTeamId (Without update method, because its useless and we dont have a primary id.
 Just delete and recreate)
 - UsersOnTeam : CRD + getUsersByTeamId (Without update method, because its useless and we dont have a primary id.
 Just delete and recreate)
 - RoundsOnGame : CRD + getRoundsByGameId (Without update method, because its useless and we dont have a primary id.
 Just delete and recreate)
 - GameVariants : CRD + getGameVariantsByGameId (Without update method, because its useless and we dont have a primary id.
 Just delete and recreate)
+- MixedController : GetGamesForCards + GetDataForBracketsOnChosenGame
 - Sessions : TODO
 - Tokens : TODO
 - AuthController : TODO